The Drop (album): Marketing

 Eno managed the album's global marketing campaign from his then-new home in St. Petersburg, Russia, where he had taken leave from his teaching in London and worked on other projects.
 He used email to conduct interviews with the press and communication with his UK-based publicity firm, Celebration.
 In one of the press emails, Eno said of The Drop: "There are lots of melodies, although they move in an angular and slightly irrational fashion.
 They keep changing direction, trying to find out where they are going.
 I don’t want to do something that’s well covered by a lot of other people.
 My pleasure and pride is in discovering new places for music to go."

 Critical reception

 Reviewing for The Village Voice in December 1997, Robert Christgau appraised the album negatively: "Ever the bullshitter, the St. Petersburg (Russia) muso cites as influences Me'Shell NdegéOcello, [Fela Kuti], and the Mahavishnu Orchestra, and as an admirer of all three I only wish I could hear the way musos hear.
 To me it sounds like he got stuck between Music for Airports and Wrong Way Up and spun his hard drive for 74 minutes.
 He hears melodies whose vagueness he extols, I hear vaguenesses whose attenuation I rue.
 He hears bass lines, I hear tinkle.
 He hears 'sourness,' I hear more tinkle."
+Reviewing it for the NME, Mark Beaumont gave it 0/10.